 John K. King Used & Rare Books (Detroit, MI)

 With a lifelong passion for books, John K. King eventually had to find a space large enough to hold his collection, which necessitated a gigantic four-story former glove factory in downtown Detroit.
 Now containing over a million volumes, John K. King Used & Rare Books specializes in out-of-print, rare, and out-of-the-ordinary books, and even includes archival materials like ‘the books and papers of the auto barons (from Dodge to DeLorean)’.
 Twenty employees help customers navigate the uncomputerized collection that is divided into 900 categories and presided over by two dogs and two canaries.
-While this might seem overwhelming, it is certainly a unique experience, and lest you fear getting lost, they offer these reassuring words: ‘Don’t worry, we’ll gently push you out at closing time.’

 The Last Bookstore (Los Angeles, CA)

-Despite its rather apocalyptic moniker, The Last Bookstore is a large and beautiful space located amongst the pillars of the historic Crocker Bank Building in downtown Los Angeles.
-Located in an area that has undergone major revitalisation in recent years, the bookstore holds regular literary and musical events, contributing to the vibrancy of the community.
+Despite its rather apocalyptic moniker, The Last Bookstore is a large and beautiful space located among the pillars of the historic Crocker Bank Building in downtown Los Angeles.
+Located in an area that has undergone major revitalization in recent years, the bookstore holds regular literary and musical events, contributing to the vibrancy of the community.
 It also houses a vinyl LP shop and a graphic novel shop, and shares a space with the Spring Arts Collective, which hosts changing exhibitions of local contemporary artists in the adjoining galleries.
 For those who venture upstairs into what is called the ‘Labyrinth Above the Last Bookstore’, over 100,000 books await in the bookshop’s newest mezzanine space, all priced at $1 each.

 The Last Bookstore, 435 S. Spring St., Los Angeles, CA, USA, +1 213 488 0599